Border Collie vs Border Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Border Collie and Border Terrier reveals practical lifestyle differences.
 Border Collie's Medium (30-55 lbs) frame and very high (2+ hours daily) energy demands require specific caloric targeting, while Border Terrier's Small (11-16 lbs) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Border Collie's health profile (Eye Conditions, Orthopedic Conditions) may necessitate prescription or limited-ingredient diets, while Border Terrier's predispositions (Orthopedic Conditions, Other Health Concerns) have their own dietary implications.
+Border Collie's health profile (Eye Conditions, hip and joint issues) may necessitate prescription or limited-ingredient diets, while Border Terrier's predispositions (orthopedic problems such as ligament injuries and other genetic predispositions) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements